rehno-lindeque/adt.js/README.markdown

 #### Custom constructors

 **adt.js** provides a way of creating your own custom data type constructors.
-In fact, in this library constructors are simply evaluators that *box* their arguments rather than *unboxing* them.
+In fact: in this library constructors are simply evaluators that *box* their arguments rather than *unboxing* them.
-Once again, a set constructors is defined inside an interface.
+Once again, a set of constructors is defined inside an *interface*.
-When `adt(...)` is called with strings (or even numbers) as arguments the library assumes these as *tags* and automatically generates constructor functions for each one.
+When `adt(...)` is called with strings (or even numbers) as arguments the library assumes these are *tags* and automatically generates constructor functions for each one.
-Constructors and evaluators can be declared together in one interface without any problems.
+Constructors and evaluators can be mixed together in a single interface without any problems.

 ```javascript
 var